technova675/mastering_git/readme.md

-##Hello Git
+## Welcome to Git

+-- This is coming from `dev-navneet`

-        This is just a normal text to test git commands
+-- This is just a normal text to test git commands